boschglobal/luisy/docs/source/decorators.rst

 * :py:func:`~luisy.decorators.azure_blob_storage_output`: For spark tasks whose
   output should be saved in a azure blob storage.

-See :ref:`databricks` for more details on how to use these targets.
+See :ref:`pyspark` for more details on how to use these targets.

 Cloud inputs
 ------------